TABLE OF CONTENTS

 Type of sync

-This sync is performed by exporting a csv file that has been correctly formatted, ready uploading into SchoolPRO.
+This sync is performed by exporting a csv file that has been correctly formatted, ready to upload into SchoolPRO.

 The SchoolPRO export function will export the following CSV file: